Hexagram 22賁Grace

 PostureForm that serves substance · cultivated grace

 Grace places the trigram Li (fire) below and Gen (mountain) above.
 Fire illuminates the mountain from beneath — the visible glow that makes the substance of the mountain legible.
 The Tuan compresses the image into a pair of phrases: 柔來而文剛 — the yielding comes and adorns the firm — therefore success; 分剛上而文柔 — the firm divides above and adorns the yielding — therefore slight advantage in going.
 The two clauses give the hexagram’s whole structural reading.
 Grace is mutual: the soft adorns the firm and the firm adorns the soft.
 Neither operates alone.
-The decision-relevant question is which side of the pair the actor is occupying at any given moment, and what calibration the other side requires.
+The decision-relevant question is which side of the pair you are occupying at any given moment, and what calibration the other side requires.

 The hexagram statement’s grammar is unusually precise. 亨 — success — is given unconditionally; 小利有攸往 — slight advantage in having somewhere to go — reserves the going.
 The success belongs to the cultivated form; the slightness belongs to the action it permits.
 Read the two clauses together and the instruction is to grant the form its full sanction while refusing the temptation to extend its reach.
 The Xiang commentary then names the ethical scope: 明庶政,無敢折獄— clarify the many ordinances; do not dare to settle litigation.
 Grace illuminates and orders the visible administration; it does not adjudicate the deeper case.
-That is the calibration the whole hexagram is asking the actor to maintain.
+That is the calibration the whole hexagram is asking you to maintain.

 Failure modesOver-graced beard (line 2) · pretending wealth (line 5)